Top 10 left-footed players in world football today: Saka & Foden among absentees

 9) Michael Olise (Bayern Munich)

-Olise has helped inspire Bayern to a near-perfect start to the season, where the Bavarians have won almost every single game they had played in all competitions.
-They look highly likely to take the Bundesliga crown, and are also going well in the UEFA Champions League (UCL).
+Olise has helped inspire Bayern to a near-perfect start to the 2025/26 season, where the Bavarians had won almost every single game they had played in all competitions.

 8) Erling Haaland (Manchester City)